 Entries tagged with "publishers"

 Americanist and art magazine editor; infamous for his anti-modernist stance on American art.
+He was born in Long Island, NY, USA, in Malverne.
 Boswell's father Peyton Boswell, Sr. (1879-1936), was an art columnist for the New York Tribune and later founder of the magazine Art Digest.
 His mother was Bessie Boswell.
 Boswell attended Rutgers graduating in 1926.
 The same year, his father founded the journal Art Digest.
 The younger Boswell worked as a sports journalist in Santa Fe, NM.
-In 1929 he returned to assumed the assistant art editor position at the Art Digest.

 First editor of the Burlington Magazine 1903-1906; political journalist.
 Dell was editor of the Connoisseur magazine, a British art journal describing itself as "for collectors."
 In 1903 Dell helped found and became first editor of the Burlington Magazine, togehter with the principals, the art historians Bernard Berenson, Herbert P. Horne and Roger Fry.
 The intent was to produce a British art journal for the serious art scholar, based upon the models of connoisseurship.